Congratulations 2026-2027 Board of Governors!

 SECTION 1: NOMINATIONS OF ELECTED OFFICERS

-A. Nominations for elected positions are taken by the Nominating Committee from January until March general meeting.
+A. Nominations for elected positions are taken by the Nominating Committee from January until the March general meeting.

 D. All nominees must be members in good standing of the MSC.